 “The prospect of having new jobs, having a new company in the area is important to our County’s future,” Economic Development Director Cathy Barr said.

-An economic impact analysis created for Ashe County by consultant Creative EDC estimates that the industrial park can create 322 direct jobs and potentially attract five new companies.
+An economic impact analysis for Ashe County was made by the consultant Creative EDC.
+It estimates that the industrial park can create 322 direct jobs.
+It may also attract five new companies.
 The total output from businesses in the County would increase by $202,000,000 and the County’s tax base would increase by $162,868.95 annually.

 To help fund quicker development of the property, Ashe County is applying for grants and loans.
 Potential funding sources include Blue Ridge Energy’s Rural Economic Development Loan Grant (REDLG) program, Appalachian Regional Commission and Golden LEAF.

 The next steps in the process that started nearly two years ago involve earth-moving and road-building, Barr said.
 When the site is ready, the County will have a finished product to show potential companies.
-The County also hopes to capitalize on the US 221 road widening project, which is expected to spur further growth.
+The County also hopes to take advantage of the US 221 road widening project.
+This project is expected to encourage more growth.

-The County plans to work with the Economic Development Partnership of North Carolina’s recruitment team while also utilizing website promotion, site brochures, social media and other publicity to drum up interest in the new site.
+The County plans to work with the Economic Development Partnership of North Carolina.
+They will use website promotion, site brochures, social media, and other publicity to generate interest in the new site.

 “I’d love to see our youth coming out of high school have more options as far as good companies to work for,” she said.